orafaelmiguel/WindowsX/README.md

 - Adjust CPU voltage to improve performance or reduce power consumption
 - Adjusts the CPU operating frequency to ensure that the processor operates at a constant and stable speed, avoiding clock jitter
 - Desabilita os C-states da CPU, o que impede que o processador entre em modos de baixa frequência
-- Installing Intel XTU for manual CPU optimization if you want to advance the optimization

 ## Installation